 8. Love Frankie by Jacqueline Wilson

-If you're looking for an easy to read lgbtq book for tweens then you should definitely check out Love Frankie.
-It's about a teenager struggling with her identity and falling in love for the first time.
+Love Frankie is an easy to read lgbtq book for tweens.
+We follow a teenager struggling with her identity.
 And it also deals with chronic illness.

 If you were a British teen in the 90s or early 00s then you you will definitely have read some of her work.
 Jacqueline Wilson has written over 100 books.
 And she's the most borrowed author from libraries.